 Active Guard and Reserve (AGR)

-As a member of the AGR you are assigned a full time mobilization slot or billet in the unit you serve in on that one weekend a month/two weeks a year.
+As a member of the AGR, you are assigned a full-time mobilization slot or billet in the unit you serve in on that one weekend a month/two weeks a year.
 This affords the opportunity to continue a military career but not have to move as often as those in the active duty.

 Individual Mobilization Augmentees (IMA)

-As part of the IMA you will be assigned to an active duty unit.
-So in a time of war or national emergency you could be called up quickly to bring your unit up to strength.
+As part of the IMA, you will be assigned to an active-duty unit.
+So in a time of war or national emergency, you could be called up quickly to bring your unit up to strength.

-You will be required to train with your active duty unit for two weeks a year.
-However, in addition to annual training you will be required to earn 40 extra "drill" points per year for retirement.
-These points can be earned through working at your unit "for points only" (meaning you will not get paid), or by taking correspondence courses.
+You will be required to train with your active-duty unit for two weeks a year.
+However, in addition to annual training, you will be required to earn 40 extra "drill" points per year for retirement.
+These points can be earned through working at your unit "for points only" (meaning you will not get paid) or by taking correspondence courses.

-All of the services have IMAs in a variety of ranks and skills, the Navy mainly uses the category for senior officer levels.
+All of the services have IMAs in a variety of ranks and skills, and the Navy mainly uses the category for senior officer levels.

 Selected Reserve Units

 Some things to consider before you join a unit is to ask about the unit's drill schedule to make sure you can work your civilian job around it.
-Also be aware, with the downsized military, the Guard and Reserve are contributing more to the duties that were once performed by active duty units.
+Also be aware, with the downsized military, the Guard and Reserve are contributing more to the duties that once were performed by active-duty units.
 So be prepared to deploy.

-Also, if you are in a job that directly supports an active duty unit, your drills may not fall into the "one weekend a month" category.
+Also, if you are in a job that directly supports an active-duty unit, your drills may not fall into the "one weekend a month" category.
 Positions in these units drill whenever they are able, sometimes even during the week.
 This can be a benefit if your civilian job has irregular hours.

 These are full-time federal civilian employees who are also reservists.
-They are also known as "dual-status," and perform the administrative and training duties for the reserve units they serve.
+They are also known as "dual-status" and perform the administrative and training duties for the reserve units they serve.
 What makes them different from AGR personnel is that they do not qualify for active-duty military pensions.
-They do receive federal employee and retirement benefits and qualify for reserve military pensions.
+They receive federal employee and retirement benefits and qualify for reserve military pensions.